Alexandra Kutas

-Biography

-Childhood
+Early life

 Alexandra Kutas was born in Dnipro.
 Due to a medical error at birth, she experienced a spinal cord injury and has used a wheelchair from an early age.
 While still in secondary school, Kutas was a journalist and she entered a television and press studio.
-She interviewed various creative people, conducting programs, and covered festivals.
+She interviewed various creative people, conducted programs, and covered festivals.
 When the studio won a UNICEF contest in 2009, Kutas was chosen as one of the best young journalists, and invited to New York for an award.

 Then Kutas became interested in psychology.
-After graduation Kutas entered the psychological faculty of Dnipropetrovsk National University, where she studied for four years, despite the near-total lack of disability access adaptations.
+After graduation, Kutas entered the psychological faculty of Dnipropetrovsk National University, where she studied for four years, despite the near-total lack of disability access adaptations.
 As Kutas graduated from the university with honors, fighting began in the east of the country, and the wounded started to arrive in Dnipro.
 Kutas was a volunteer in a military hospital for three months.

 In 2011, Kutas first became interested in the fashion world.
 She was inspired by the work of British designer Alexander McQueen who used a model with a disability in 1999.

 Career

 "Break Your Chains" Exhibition

 In the summer of 2015, Kutas first took part in Ukrainian Fashion Week, where she met many fashion figures.
 On July 16, together with photographer Andrei Sarymsakov, she presented in Kyiv a photo exhibition entitled "Break Your Chains", which was also presented in the framework of Ukrainian Fashion Week.
 This fashion project, designed to break down public stereotypes about people with disabilities, gathered many positive responses from Ukrainian and international media.
 The American edition of The Huffington Post wrote:

-Ultimately, Her courage and perseverance certainly inspire a lot of people with disabilities not to stop on their way to their dream.
+Ultimately, Her courage and perseverance certainly inspire a lot of people with disabilities not to stop on their way to their dreams.
 By and large, she is not just a person who has overcome unimaginable obstacles.